kubernetes/enhancements/keps/sig-ui/20190205-add-plugin-support-to-dashboard.md

 <!-- List the specific goals of the KEP.
 How will we know that this has succeeded? -->

-- A user should be able to install a custom plugin to the dashboard extending its functionality in some way.
+- A 3rd party developer should be able to install a custom plugin to the dashboard extending its functionality in some way.
-- We need to provide an interface to the plugin so that it can interact with core dashboard services.

 <!-- ### Non-Goals -->